BUSINESS AND EMPLOYMENT DEDUCTIONS

 - Salaries and wages

-- Payments by taxpayers using the SBE as long as the period of service does not exceed 12 months.
+- Payments by taxpayers using the SBE if the period of service does not exceed 12 months.

 Individuals with negatively geared investments can still make prepayments of interest.